el-dude/kubernetes-labs/README.md

 He goes over how to create a volume and attach it to our container for the mealie app and the save some recipes. we hthen destroy the containers and start new ones and the data persistis.

+## Section 6: K9s

+This section we went over how to use k9s and compared it to the kubectl commands we've been doing.